GEO World Magazine

 Prior to joining GEO, Mr. Smith was employed by the Texas Department of Criminal Justice (TDCJ).
 During his tenure with TDCJ, Mr. Smith held a number of increasingly senior positions.
 He began his career as a Correctional Officer and advanced through the ranks to Major of Correctional Officers, and also served as an Assistant Warden at several TDCJ facilities.

 Mr. Smith’s experience includes security functions, policy development, offender management and rehabilitative programs.
 His professional affiliations include the Texas Corrections Association and the American Correctional Association.
+He is currently a Board Member for the Lone Survivor Foundation.

 James H. Black